jcarenza/allisoncarenza/src/posts/girls-got-it-all.md

 ---
-title: 'Girls got it all!'
+title: "Girls got it all!"
-description: '<p>She the triple threat, so smart, so beautiful, and such a big personality!
-Meet Laura, a Blue Springs senior ready [&hellip;]</p>
+description: "She the triple threat, so smart, so beautiful, and such a big personality!
+Meet Laura, a Blue Springs senior ready "
-'
-publishDate: 'Jul 30, 2014'
+publishDate: "Jul 30, 2014"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/laura1.jpg'
+heroImage: "/media/laura1.jpg"
-alt: 'Girls got it all!'
+alt: "Girls got it all!"
-slug: 'girls-got-it-all'
+slug: "girls-got-it-all"
-category: ['Senior Pictures']
+category: ["Senior Pictures"]
 tags: []
 ---